Our mission is to feed delicious and nutritious food to everybody.

 With pay-as-you-can pricing and a significant volunteer component in day-to-day operations,

-everybody is given a chance to earn what they need by giving what they can.
+everybody has a chance to get what they need and give what they can.

-Big Big Table, Inc. is a member of One World Everybody Eats, a network consisting of 60+ organizations utilizing a sustainable, global enterprise model.
+Big Big Table Community Café, Inc. is a member of One World Everybody Eats, a network consisting of 60+ organizations utilizing a sustainable, global enterprise model.
 Big Big Table champions healthy and local food options, as well as waste reduction.
-With our organizational foundation in place and a growing network of chefs, farmers, and community supporters, our Board is diligently working to secure an ideal location.
-We hope to open our doors soon!
+With our organizational foundation in place and a growing network of chefs, farmers, and community supporters, our Board has secured an ideal location and we're looking forward to opening our doors soon!

 (Warning: I'm a big big nerd.
 Go team n3rd!)